 You can’t be online 24 hours a day, seven days a week.
 That’s impossible for you or anyone else to do, especially if you expect to run your business effectively.
-But, if you run an international business, and you’re based in the UK, you want your customers in the US, Asia and elsewhere in Europe to see your tweets, respond to them and retweet them.
+But, if you run an international business and you’re based in the UK, you want your customers in the US, Asia and elsewhere in Europe to see your tweets, respond to them and retweet them.
 You can see it’s important to learn how to schedule tweets ahead of time.

 Conversely, your customers in other countries want to see updates and new information from you.
 If they don’t, they’ll look for another provider—something you don’t want.
 So, what is a good, effective business owner to do?
-Learn about scheduling your tweets so they are seen and acted upon at times that are convenient for everyone concerned!
+Learn about scheduling your tweets so they are seen and acted upon at times convenient for everyone concerned!

 ALSO SEE: Top Twitter Tools